 Figure 24.
 How to Evaluate a Proposed Rooftop Addition.

-(A) A sight-line study only factors in views from directly across the street, which can be very restrictive and does not illustrate the full effect of an addition from other public rights of way.
-(B) A mock up is essential to evaluate the impact of a proposed rooftop addition on the historic building.
-(C) A mock up can be enhanced by a computer-generated rendering to evaluate the impact of a proposed rooftop addition on the historic building.
+A sight-line study (above) only factors in views from directly across the street, which can be very restrictive and does not illustrate the full effect of an addition from other public rights of way.
+A mock up (above, right) or a mock up enhanced by a computer-generated rendering (below, right) is essential to evaluate the impact of a proposed rooftop addition on the historic building.